cloud-key-store/keystore/README.md

 Installation
 ------------

-In order for the Remote Attestation to work, fill in the SPID obtained from Intel in ias.cpp
+In order verify the quote recieved during remote attestation, you need access to the Intel Attestation Service (IAS).
+This requires registering with Intel via [this form](https://software.intel.com/formfill/sgx-onboarding).
+Once registered, set your assigned Service Provider ID (SPID) in the ias.cpp file.